SnowGem Hits Market Capitalization of $1.36 Million (XSG)

 According to CryptoCompare, “Snowgem is a Masternode cryptocurrency based on the Equihash algorithm. “

-SnowGem can be traded on the following cryptocurrency exchanges: Graviex, STEX and Mercatox.
-It is usually not presently possible to buy alternative cryptocurrencies such as SnowGem directly using U.S. dollars.
-Investors seeking to trade SnowGem should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SnowGem using one of the aforementioned exchanges.
+SnowGem can be purchased on the following cryptocurrency exchanges: STEX, Mercatox and Graviex.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SnowGem directly using US dollars.
+Investors seeking to acquire SnowGem should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SnowGem using one of the aforementioned exchanges.

 Receive News & Updates for SnowGem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SnowGem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.